 Like the faithful before us, we too confess our desperate need for God's mercy and at the same time are equipped by the Holy Spirit to be Christ's body in the world.
 As followers of Christ have always done, we are re-membered to God and to one another in the Eucharist.

 Unlike those before us, we do not sing the same songs they did or use the same instruments (usually).
 We do not use the same language they did (usually).
 In our Sunday liturgy we practice the ancient patterns of worship with our current language and understanding.
 This means we use inclusive language, we acknowledge scientific understanding, and we translate the story of God through our diverse gifts and experience.

 Our liturgy is different every Sunday, depending on who is present, and what they are contributing.
 Some Sundays are celebratory and high energy.
 Some Sundays are calm and pensive.
 Always, we are responding to God in our midst and practicing for a life of discipleship in Christ.
 We invite you to come and participate as you feel called.

 When you come to worship

 A word about children: We like having them in worship.
 We think their fidgeting and noises are a part of our liturgy.
 We also know that children learn by watching and doing, even if they aren't fully understanding.
 Shoot- we don't fully understand the mysteries of the liturgy ourselves.
 We're always being surprised.
 We also hear parents needing help or respite during the liturgy.
-Therefore, we have a nursery where children 0-5 are welcome to play with our caregiver and we have Sunday School where children 6-12 learn with our teacher.
+Therefore, we have a nursery where children 0-5 are welcome to play with our caregiver and we have Godly Play where children 6-12 learn with our teacher.
 All are welcome at any time in these places.